LostSnowfluff/LostSnowfluff/README.md

 I'm TripleCamellya, an undergraduate from SJTU, and I will continue to pursue a master's degree 🎓 in IST lab of SJTU.

-I hope GSoC can be my start of open source contirbution.
+I hope OSPP can be my start of open source contirbution.

 What I'm studying or interested in: